 The type of questions I get most of the time is “How is your memory affected when you are born with Hydrocephalus?
 Does it ever improve?”

-These are questions to which I have no answers, except from what I have experienced as an adult diagnosed later on in life.
+These are questions to which I have no answers, except what I have experienced as an adult diagnosed later on in life.
 I have memory challenges as I’ve previously written about and I can’t honestly say that it’s gotten better.
 However, I believe that the systems I’ve put in place, have helped me to get to a stage where I can say I’m “managing“.

 My advice to this mom was to ensure that her son has a routine.
 The more you do things the same way, (I believe) you create new memories…eventually they stick.
 Repetition breeds familiarity and soon enough, there’s no need to think about what you’re doing, it just comes naturally.
 With this though, I’ve found that doing anything outside of that routine has left me feeling a bit confused and stressed every time.
 However, because I’m the kind of person who likes to challenge myself, I do it from time to time just to add that extra layer of “I got this“.
 It’s my challenge and it helps me, though when it starts stressing me out, I return to what I know despite it being monotonous.
 (I wouldn’t necessarily advise this until you or your child feels comfortable enough).

-Writing things down are sometimes one of the things that saves me the most.
+Writing things down is sometimes one of the things that save me the most.
 I type notes on my phone of things that I need to remember, the only thing I need to remember after that, is to look at the notes on my phone.
 (As an example, my husband and youngest son have the same socks but they are different colours.
 Despite him telling me over and over again which colour is his, it just won’t stick.
 I typed the name and colour on my phone so next time I do the laundry, I just need to look on my phone).
 If I should forget and at some point remember something (this has happened), I know where to go first for a jog of my memory.
 It doesn’t make life easier in terms of others acceptance of my memory challenges…it’s just extremely frustrating!

 I had to condition my thinking and learn how to accept when I mess up or make mistakes, to not be so hard on myself and try harder next time around.
 But, the most important thing was to learn how to work within the limits of my life and Hydrocephalus.
 This in itself is something to be aware of as a parent and it might just be a new way for you to approach the crossroad when your young one is in front of it.